Deliciously sweet sugar-free coconut ice with pink and white layers of vanilla and raspberry.

 - Some coconut is drier than others, so may absorb more of the coconut oil.
 You may need to add a tablespoon or more extra coconut oil to ensure the coconut ice sets.

-- Add plenty of flavouring, it really does taste delicious.
+- Add plenty of raspberry flavoring to the pink layer, and plenty of vanilla extract to the white layer, it really does taste delicious.

-- Pack the first layer firmly into a lined dish with the back of a spoon, allow to set in the fridge for a few minutes, then place the pink layer on top, press gently again.
+- Pack the first layer firmly into a baking paper-lined dish with the back of a spoon, allow to set in the fridge for a few minutes, then place the pink mixture on top, and press down firmly again.